cha87de/clouds-exercises/ex-5/lesson-containers.md

 ## Task: Create Containers with LXC

-Clean up your bwcloud workspace: remove unnecessary virtual machines, release floating IPs, remove unused snapshots.
+Clean up your openstack workspace: remove unnecessary virtual machines, release floating IPs, remove unused snapshots.

-Create a new virtual machine named "lxc" in bwcloud with flavor m1.small from Ubuntu 16.04, and log into this VM via SSH.
+Create a new virtual machine named "lxc" in openstack with flavor small from Ubuntu 16.04, attach a floating IP and log into this VM via SSH.
 Inside the VM, let's install software for LXC.
 We will follow the official _lxc getting started guide_ [1]

 ```